weatherfish/DexKnifePlugin/README.md

     -auto-maindex  # default is not used.

     # dex additional parameters, such as --set-max-idx-number=50000
+    # if number is too small, it will cause DexException: Too many classes in --main-dex-list, main dex capacity exceeded
     -dex-param --set-max-idx-number=50000

     # log the main dex classes.